zprice12/data-512-project-final_report/README.md

 # Data 512 - Project - Final Report
 ## Project Goal
-The goal of this project is to investigate forest fires within 1250 miles of Kingman, Arizona from 1963-2020 by developing a smoke impact metric, predicting this metric through 2049, and creating informative visualizations.
+The goal of this project is to investigate forest fires within 1250 miles of Kingman, Arizona from 1963-2020 and their impact on education in the form of four year high school graduation rates in Mohave County, Arizona from 2010 through 2020.
+The project is split into four parts: Part 1 - Common Analysis loads and analyses the forest fire data, Part 2 - Extension Plan outlines the steps for relating the forest fire data to education, Part 3 - PechaKucha provides a PechaKucha style presentation of the work to that point, and Part 4 - Final Report provides a final report on the entire analysis.
 ## Licenses and Links
 USGS Wildfire Data -
 https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81